yuvallb/Distributed-Web-Application-Skeleton/README.md

-# Web Application skeleton
+# Distributed Web Application Skeleton

-This is a minimalist distributed web application skeleton, for demonstrating how various components can be implemented together: fronend, api, databasae, cache and pub-sub.
+This is a minimalist distributed web application skeleton, for demonstrating how various components can be implemented together: frontend, api, database, cache and pub-sub.

 This example uses Node.js, MongoDB and Redis.
 To run the application locally, open each component in a separate terminal window, as explained below.